The British Council Drives Educational Innovation Through Action Research, Benefiting Educators Worldwide

 - The British Council has established itself as a key facilitator of international educational improvement by supporting Action Research as a platform that has delivered tangible progress in schools worldwide.
 Innovative educator-led research projects have improved teaching and learning in countries such as Pakistan, Egypt and Colombia, delivering measurable results in schools.
 An AI-based maths project enhanced students' understanding and performance.
 80% reported that using digital platforms strengthened their problem-solving skills through active learning and critical thinking.

 This initiative not only provides educators with funding, mentoring, and resources to implement research findings directly in their classrooms but also fosters the exchange of best practices among schools and teaching communities.
-Its impact cascades through local forums and Partner School events, reaching school leaders, teachers, and ultimately students and has already resulted in tangible improvements in participating schools.
+Its impact cascades through local forums and Partner School events, reaching school leaders, teachers, and ultimately students.
+The programme has already resulted in tangible improvements in participating schools and underscores the British Council's commitment to evidence-based, forward-looking education.

 The projects revealed key insights into technology, teacher development, and leadership as drivers of educational improvement.
 Many focused on digital learning, AI, and online platforms, reflecting a keen global interest in technology to support education.
 In Colombia, 80% of students reported that digital tools improved their skills, especially in problem-solving and critical thinking.
 Research on CPD shows that group reflection on individually completed training leads to greater gains in teaching quality and student outcomes than isolated professional development.